Twigonometry/Web-Hacking-Demo/README.md

 The `/reviews` page allows posting reviews.
 Click one of the sublinks to render the reviews using different levels of user input sanitisation, and see if you can steal an admin cookie.

+NOTE: you will need to login as an admin and visit the reviews page in a new browser session (try an incognito tab) and refresh the page after you submit your XSS payload for this to work.

 <details>

 <summary>Spoilers</summary>